DylanCope/kc-evo-sim/README.md

 Its important to note the registration of the selection function using the `register_selection_fn` decorator.
 This is an important part that links the configuration files to the class.
 When you specify the "method" in the selection config (see the example YAML above), it will look to find a class that has been registered with that name.

 **Note:** If you are new to Python and coming from a compiled language such as Java, you may run into problems if you custom class is never declared.
 In Python you have to make sure that the lines of code that define your class are actually called, and the custom function is then properly registered.
+You will notice that this is handled in the `__init__.py` files in the `evo` package.
 If you want to avoid this problem all together, you can manually register the class in your own script.

 ```py
 # custom_selection_fn.py